 Luckily, innovation and creative solutions aren’t exclusive to new companies or platforms.
 The best companies continue to innovate long after they can be considered “new.”

-Solution: Select an established, experienced company with a solid reputation from other institutions that have worked with the platform for multiple years and have a track record of providing new and creative solutions to the ever-evolving online learning environment.
+Solution: Select an established, experienced company with a solid reputation from other institutions that have worked with the tool for multiple years and have a track record of providing new and creative solutions to the ever-evolving online learning environment.

 A company with limited or poor support

 Beware of companies who offer little customer support and onboarding assistance.
-You’ll save yourself the headache of trying to learn a new platform and help onboard others all by yourself if you select a company with personalized, easily accessible support.
+You’ll save yourself the headache of trying to learn a new tool and help onboard others all by yourself if you select a company with personalized, easily accessible support.

 In addition to being high-quality, customer support should come at no extra cost.
 A company with fewer support services might have a smaller price tag, but it won’t be worth the enormous costs of your time, energy, and frustration when trying to roll out a platform with little or no help.